 The general recommended dosage is 5 grams per day.
 It’s essential to take it daily since it builds up in your system over time.
 Plus, you can take it any time of the day, and you will reap the same benefits.

 So there you have it.
 Three time-tested, proven nutrients that can increase recovery and performance.
 Give them a try and watch your body respond!

-– By Amy Jo Palmquest, NUTRIHOP® store owner, personal trainer, nutrition expert, wife and mother of three.
+– By Amy Jo Palmquest, a NUTRISHOP® store owner/spokesperson, an ACE-certified personal trainer with a degree in exercise science and nutrition, a wife and mother of three.
 Learn more at AmyJoPalmquest.com.